sandboxie-plus/sandboxie-docs/docs/Content/RecoverySettings.md

 ![](../Media/ImmediateRecoverySettings.png)

-The Quick Recovery tool scans folders only when invoked, which is either explicitly, or when the sandbox is about to be deleted.
-[Immediate Recovery](ImmediateRecovery.md) is an extension which notifies you about recoverable files as soon as they are created by a sandboxed program.
+Quick Recovery scans folders when invoked, including through the Classic deletion workflow.
+[Immediate Recovery](ImmediateRecovery.md) separately detects eligible files during sandboxed file activity and can notify you about them.

-This behavior is usually useful and is enabled by default, but it may be disabled if so desired.
+Classic new-box defaults enable this behavior, but it can be disabled.
+The runtime fallback when `AutoRecover` is absent is disabled; current SandMan's new-box wizard can also explicitly enable it.

 It may also be desirable to keep Immediate Recovery enabled, but exclude some file types from Immediate Recovery.
 For example: You may want to receive Immediate Recovery notifications about document files saved to the (sandboxed) desktop, but not about shortcuts (_.LNK_) files that may be created on the desktop during the installation of sandboxed programs.